psaxioti/OpenTRIM/doc/FlightPath.md

 The distance to the next collision is typically sampled from the Poisson distribution, $p(x) = e^{-N\sigma_0 x}=e^{-x/\ell}$, where $N$ is the atomic density of scattering centers, $\sigma_0$ the total cross-section and $\ell = (N\sigma_0)^{-1}$ denotes the mean free path (mfp).

 There is a difficulty in employing this type of flight path selection for the Coulomb and screened Coulomb interactions because the total cross-section diverges.
-This can be circumvented by setting a cutoff based on scattering angle or recoil energy or some other scattering parameter.
-Scattering events outside the cutoff are ignored.
+This can be circumvented by setting a lower cutoff, either w.r.t. the scattering angle or the recoil energy or some other scattering parameter.
+Scattering events below the cutoff are ignored.
 The cutoff value is selected so that the result of the calculation is not affected significantly.

-Mendenhall & Weller 2005 set a such a lower cutoff for the recoil energy, $T_c$, which corresponds to the lowest recoil energy of interest in the problem under study.
-M&H suggest a value in the range of 1 - 10 eV for ion penetration in solids.
+Mendenhall & Weller 2005 set such a lower cutoff for the recoil energy, $T_c$, which corresponds to the lowest recoil energy of interest in the problem under study.
+M&W suggest a value in the range of 1 - 10 eV for ion penetration in solids.

 $T_c$ corresponds to a lower bound $\theta_c$ for the center-of-mass scattering angle, which can be obtained from
 $$